-The MISO Resource Adequacy Construct, specified in Module E-1 of its Tariff, 110 contains the Resource Adequacy Requirements ("RAR") that require LSEs in the MISO region to procure sufficient Planning Resources to meet their anticipated peak demand, plus a planning reserve margin ("PRM")111 for the Delivery Year.
+The MISO Resource Adequacy Construct, specified in Module E-1 of its Tariff, 108 contains the Resource Adequacy Requirements ("RAR") that require LSEs in the MISO region to procure sufficient Planning Resources to meet their anticipated peak demand, plus a planning reserve margin ("PRM")109 for the Delivery Year.
 An LSE's total resource adequacy obligation is referred to as the Planning Reserve Margin Requirement ("PRMR").
 On June 11, 2012 FERC conditionally approved MISO's proposal to enhance its RAR by establishing an annual construct based upon meeting reliability requirements on a locational basis, including the use of an annual Planning Resource Auction ("PRA").
 MISO implemented the Module E-1 RAR, which became fully effective on June 1, 2013.
 More details on the locational construct of the MISO RAR and MISO's are provided in Section 5.2.

 As shown in Figure 5-3, based upon the NERC 2016 LTRA, on a region-wide basis MISO is expected to have sufficient resources to meet load plus required reserve margin for the Delivery Years 2017-2018 to 2021-2022 with projected reserve margins above the 15.2% target reserve margin.
 However, in 2022-2023 NERC estimates that MISO is projected to have insufficient resources to meet load plus required reserve margin.
 For the 2017-2018 Delivery Year, the reserve margin is approximately 3% above the target reserve margin, dropping to approximately 0.8% above the target reserve margin for the 2021-2022 Delivery Year.
 Figure 5-3 also shows MISO's analysis presented in the 2016 MISO Transmission Expansion Planning ("MTEP") report, which addresses resource adequacy.
 The MISO assessment forecasts the reserve margin dropping below the target reserve margin as early as 2018-2019.
 MISO and NERC explain that the difference is primarily due to how each assessment accounts for unconfirmed retirements in the supply mix.
-Pas noted above, MISO does not include the capacity associated with unconfirmed retirements in the supply mix.
+As noted above, MISO does not include the capacity associated with unconfirmed retirements in its resource adequacy analysis.
+NERC on the other hand includes the capacity associated with these resources in its base case.
+NERC conducted a

-110 Under the MISO Tariff Module E-2 outlines, the RAR compliance obligations for a new LSE during a transitional period until the new LSE's assets can be included in the full annual RAR process in accordance with Module E-1.
+108 Under the MISO Tariff Module E-2 outlines, the RAR compliance obligations for a new LSE during a transitional period until the new LSE's assets can be included in the full annual RAR process in accordance with Module E-1.

-111 The PRM (or target reserve margin) is determined by MISO, based on a Loss of Load Expectation ("LOLE") of one day in ten years, or state-specific standards.
-If a state regulatory body establishes a minimum PRM for the LSEs under their jts jurisdiction, then that state-set PRM would be adopted by MISO for jurisdictional LSEs in such state.
+The PRM (or target reserve margin) is determined by MISO, based on a Loss of Load Expectation ("LOLE") of one day in ten years, or state-specific standards.
+If a state regulatory body establishes a minimum PRM for the LSEs under its jurisdiction, then that state-set PRM would be adopted by MISO for jurisdictional LSEs in such state.

-112 Due to the uncertain outcome of pending regulatory requirements, up to 3.2 GW of capacity (1.8 GW in 2017-2018 increasing to 3.2 GW in 2022-2023) are categorized as unconfirmed retirements.
+Due to the uncertain outcome of pending regulatory requirements, up to 3.2 GW of capacity (1.8 GW in 2017-2018 increasing to 3.2 GW in 2022-2023) are categorized as unconfirmed retirements.

-on the other hand includes the capacity associated with these resources in theirits base case.
-NERC conducted a sensitivity analysis to test the impact on the reserve margin of excluding the resources.
+sensitivity analysis to test the impact on the reserve margin of excluding the resources.
 With the unconfirmed retirements excluded from the resource mix, NERC's analysis produces the same results as MISO's, with the reserve margin dropping below the target reserve margin in 2018-2019.
-On the flip side, if MISO had included the unconfirmed retirements in theirits supply mix, theyit would get a similar result to NERC.
+On the flip side, if MISO had included the unconfirmed retirements in its supply mix, it would get a similar result to NERC.